 Hospitals present many opportunities for improvement if efficiency projects are implemented with attention to their primary functions as healthcare facilities.
-Read Fairbanks Energy's "3 P's" to consider before starting an efficiency project.
+These are our "3 P's" to consider before starting a hospital energy efficiency project.

 Upgrades cannot impact the power supply or effectiveness of HVAC systems and projects have to be conducted with attention to patient care at the forefront.
 Taking precautions to avoid that potential risk of contamination is also something to consider, such as utilizing HEPA vacuums to minimize dust.

 Policies affecting both healthcare facilities and engineering teams

 Any firm engaged to manage and implement efficiency projects must have knowledge about the privacy policies and other healthcare legislation that may impact their work to ensure the project is completed correctly and precisely according to law.
 Besides the well-known Health Insurance Portability and Accountability Act (HIPAA), another process energy teams must understand is the Infection Control Risk Assessment (ICRA).
 This policy ensures that teams working in the most critical environments in hospitals understand the necessary precautions to take.

 Additional mandates may include those that confirm that both the hospital and the teams building out the energy projects know where everyone is working and when (these kinds of precautions are especially important in pediatric units).

 The best efficiency firms have a deep understanding of the requirements in this environment, have experience with the different types of paperwork needed, and truly understand the critical nature of what goes on in a hospital beyond the upgrades, spaces, and equipment with which they are working.